rennaarenata/la_lucie/README.md

 ## timeout.bat
 That file activates itself at the end of "la LUCIE.bat"'s payload.
 It simply "asks" you if you want to continue the raping of your pc or not :)

-## sera.exe
-This file is written in C++.
-Is a precaution activated with ILMAUS.ps1.
-It blocks the mouse cursor in the centre of the monitor before ILMAUS make it disappear.

 ## uraele.vbs
 This file do some shitty work whit capslock...

 ## CtrlDisabler.reg + Merge.bat
 These files disable ctrl and some other keys.
-Merge.bat just import .reg (Implemented in external engine to not stop the primary process)
+Merge.bat just import .reg (Implemented in external engine to not stop the execution of primary process)

 --------------------------------------

 ##This "Malware" is still being updated

-*Short description: The worst "project" you have ever seen
+*Short description: Starting from the worst project that you ever seen; one of the funniest project that you ever seen!